Tips on How to Cut Down on Your SmartPhone Expenses

 It is a good practice to set up a time during the week or once a month and shut all your data usage off to all the applications – so you can maintain the problem with any new apps you have installed.

 Cut off the Insurance on your Cellphone

 Insurance is a massive cost of like $13.00 a month Canadian.
 That adds up to over a hundred dollars per year.
-So Unless you are terrible for losing your phone, or if you have had your phone for more than two years, Consider cancelling your cellphone insurance contract.
+So, consider cancelling your cellphone insurance contract if you are terrible about losing your phone or if you have had your phone for more than two years.
 It’s rarely worth it.